NinerXrayBravoTwoTwo/FactbookIntelligence/README.md

 22.7|0.838|3.9|2.384|2.96|34.4|514|3248|Brazil

-b> Refactor statistics to provide statdard deviaion of value in table for electricProd / $PP and burning FF / $PP
+b> Refactor statistics to provide standard deviation of value in table for electric Prod / $PP and burning FF / $PP

 a> Need to report if a report item is outside standard deviation range for that variable.
 Will and insight and understanding/intelligence to the report.